How to calculate APR on money you borrow

 A formula shows how to calculate APR.
 First, add interest charges and fees, then divide the result by the loan amount.
 Next, divide the result by the number of days in the loan term, then multiply by 365.
 Then, multiply the final value by 100.
 The final result is your APR.

-This formula can help you understand how APR is calculated, but you don’t have to do all the math by hand.
+This formula is a lot to digest and can help you understand how APR is calculated.
 Fortunately, the Truth in Lending Act requires lenders to disclose APR when they offer you credit.
 You could also use an online calculator to estimate a loan’s APR.
+But if you’re interested in calculating APR yourself, the next section might help.

 You might not use the APR formula on a regular basis, but it could be helpful when you compare loan offers.
 Here’s an example of how to calculate the APR of a $5,000 personal loan with a 5% origination fee, 10% interest rate and three-year repayment term.